operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/references/env-test-setup.md

 ```

 The above script sets these environment variables to specify where test binaries can be found.
-Then, see that if you would like to NOT use the script you can use the same configuration by informing the path of your binaries:
+In case you would like to not use the script then, is possible to do the same configuration to inform the path of your binaries:

 ```shell
 $ export TEST_ASSET_KUBECTL=<kubectl-bin-path>